Naetion/Guides/README.md

 ## What is HJAELPCOIN?

 HJAELPCOIN is why HJAELP can take such low fees.
 It also enables our community of users to have control over the entire network.
-HJAELPCOIN is the utility token inside HJAELP used to buy and sell services, win rewards, govern the network, and more.
+HJAELPCOIN is the utility token inside HJAELP used to earn rewards, govern the network, and more.

 ## Why is HJAELP different?